[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 Coworking spaces

 - Think Space: Think Space is a comfortable workplace with a welcoming atmosphere of like-minded nomads.
-Besides all professional amenities, you can enjoy unlimited coffee and a fast internet connection.
-Monthly membership costs 69 Euro.
+In addition to all professional amenities, you can enjoy unlimited coffee and a high-speed internet connection.
+Monthly membership costs €69.

 Coffee shops